OpenNMT/OpenNMT-tf/docs/tokenization.md

 ## Configuration files

 YAML files are used to set the tokenizer options to ensure consistency during data preparation and training.
-For example:
+For example, this configuration defines in simple word-based tokenization using the OpenNMT tokenizer:

 ```yaml
 mode: aggressive